Cyclones Gulab and Shaheen: Gujarat

-As the system moved over the Indian state of Gujarat as the remnants of Gulab, heavy rains fell over the area, with Valsad and Kaprada both recording 6 inch of downpour and Umarpada at 8.72 inch on September 29, with the former being flooded.
+As the system moved over the Indian state of Gujarat as the remnants of Gulab, heavy rains fell over the area, with Valsad and Kaprada both recording 6 inch of downpour and Umarpada at 8.72 inch on 29 September, with the former being flooded.
 Underpasses and roadways were also inundated in the area.
 As a result, 20 teams of National Disaster Response Force (NDRF's) were deployed in the whole state for possible continuous rains.
 194 tehsils also reported torrential rainfall, with Palsana in Surat collecting 7 inch of downpour.
 Over 100 water reservoirs were put under alert as a result.
 Street flooding and rivers increasing their capacities due to dams releasing water.
-Yellow alerts were placed in 20 districts while 6 places were under orange alert as of September 29.
+Yellow alerts were placed in 20 districts while 6 places were under orange alert as of 29 September.
 The Indian Coast Guard also warned fishermen not to venture in the seas affected by the storm in at least three days.
-Visavadar recorded a 24-hour period rainfall of 10 inch from September 29–30, and the Gir Forest received 12 inch of rain during the same period, which flooded the Sonarakh River in Junagadh.
+Visavadar recorded a 24-hour period rainfall of 10 inch from 29 to 30 September, and the Gir Forest received 12 inch of rain during the same period, which flooded the Sonarakh River in Junagadh.

 Continued rains in the state forced the closure of 140 state roads, 207 roads in 20 districts and 14 state highways.
 Tithal Beach in Valsad were also closed.
-Nine more small irrigation dams overflowed in Kutch district as a result of three-day rains in the area while boats in the Arabian Sea were asked to return to ports for safety; 363 of them obeyed it while 474 remained in sea and were expected to return to ports by October 4.
+Nine more small irrigation dams overflowed in Kutch district as a result of three-day rains in the area while boats in the Arabian Sea were asked to return to ports for safety; 363 of them obeyed it while 474 remained in sea and were expected to return to ports by 4 October.

 Pakistan

-The cyclone caused light downpours and gusty winds in parts of Karachi on September 30.
+The cyclone caused light downpours and gusty winds in parts of Karachi on 30 September.
 The city's Millennium Mall on Rashid Minhas Road also saw heavy traffic due to three electric poles falling on the area.
 The traffic police removed them immediately as a result.
 Another pole impacted a car in the parking lot of Frere Hall.
 A maximum wind speed of 69 km/h were recorded in the city.
 On the fishing village in Ibrahim Hyderi, five fishermen were rescued as their fishing boat capsized in the manner of high seas as a result of the system.
 Gulshan-e-Hadeed recorded the highest rainfall from the system at 39 mm while the first fatality from the system were recorded when an individual was electrocuted, as reported by the rescue officials in Orangi Subdivision.
 Several roadways were also inundated with floodwaters in Karachi.